Quickscribe Services Ltd.

 Sites Reporting Requirements

 On February 1, 2021, amendments to B.C.'s Environmental Management Act and the Contaminated Sites Regulation (the Stage 13 Amendments) [came] into effect which will affect the application process for redevelopment of lands formerly used for specified industrial or commercial uses.
 These amendments will affect most subdivision, zoning, development permit and building permit applications for such lands, automatically requiring the applicant to undertake site investigations before the applications are approved.
 The amendments could also see a proliferation of litigation as developers/owners may seek to recover the increased costs of development from historical owners and operators responsible for any contamination on the lands.
-Read the full article by Jennifer S. Nyland, Will J. Shaw with Lawson Lundell LLP.
+Read the full article by Jennifer S. Nyland and Will J. Shaw with Lawson Lundell LLP.

 Amendments to the Architectural Institute of British Columbia Code of Ethics and